tilderain/TF2Ware_Ultimate/README.md

 The whitelister will only allow hat cosmetics, which is a good middleground for allowing some player customization while preventing big stutters.

 ### Installation
 Make sure you have SourceMod installed.
-This is not covered here, there is plenty of guides online.
+This is not covered here, there are plenty of guides online.

 Download the [latest release](https://github.com/ficool2/TF2Ware_Ultimate/releases).
 Extract it into your `addons` folder.